Metastatic Breast Cancer Collaborative Research Initiative

 Susan G. Komen + Duke University + University of North Carolina at Chapel Hill = REAL IMPACT

 The Susan G. Komen® Metastatic Breast Cancer (MBC) Collaborative Research Initiative is a first-of-its-kind collaborative effort that is bringing together the best and brightest researchers at Duke Cancer Institute and UNC Lineberger Comprehensive Cancer Center to find breakthrough discoveries to end metastatic breast cancer.
 Research will cure this disease.
 Until then, research will transform MBC from a terminal diagnosis to a chronic disease, giving patients and their families the priceless gift of time.

 Thousands of families’ lives will be changed forever by an MBC diagnosis this year.
-Sadly, 44,000 lives are at risk this year.
-Families are waiting for us to find the cures.
-We need outstanding translational research into the understanding, detection, and treatment of metastatic breast cancer now.
+Sadly, more than 44,000 lives are at risk of dying from breast cancer this year in the U.S. We need outstanding translational research into the understanding, detection, and treatment of metastatic breast cancer now.

 Did You Know?

 Although metastatic breast cancer has spread to another part of the body, it’s still breast cancer and it is treated as breast cancer.